ncecere/open_model_gateway/user_docs/budgets-and-rate-limits.md

 - **Lower a tenant ceiling** during an incident, then restore it later.
 - **Give a single key more headroom** without increasing the tenant cap.
+- **Give a member a stricter budget** without changing tenant-wide spend.
 - **Disable alerts** by setting the warning threshold to 1.0.

 ## Troubleshooting